JustSift/ReSift/docs/introduction/what-is-resift.md

 > In this basic example, we fetched and pulled data in the same component, but with ReSift, you don't have to!
 >
 > **With ReSift, you can dispatch a fetch in one component and pull it from another.
-This makes it much easier to re-use data across components and enables the concept of pre-fetching**
+This makes it much easier to reuse data across components and enables the concept of pre-fetching**

 ## Why ReSift?